 “What do you mean where is this place?
 You are in the dormitory.
 Where else could you be while in your nightgown?”
-Manang Ising replied, not a bit surprised with Mira’s bewilderment.
+Manang Ising replied, not a bit surprised by Mira’s bewilderment.
 This had happened before to a lot of students who attended the Acquaintance Party the night before the campus tour.
 Some students would sneak out of the campus during the party and go to the nearby clubs instead.
-“Kids these days,” she murmured.
+“Kids these days,” she muttered.

 Mira looked at her attire.
 She was indeed in her favorite yellow nightgown with sunflower prints, but everything else about the room did not make any sense to her.

 “I, uhm, I really don’t remember my room being, uhm, pink,” she stammered.
 “This isn’t my room.
 I think.
 I don’t really remember—”

 Manang Ising did not allow her to finish.
 “All of the rooms here are pink by default.
 You probably did not remember it being pink because you, together with all the residents, checked in last night when the power was still out in this building.
 Apparently, a rat found its way in one of those electrical boxes and caused a power outage in the building.
 No worries, everything was restored after the Acquaintance Party.”